 Faculty, staff, students, and others who may be on campus or on the contiguous geographic perimeter of the campus are encouraged to promptly report any past crime, attempted crime, or actual criminal activity to the Public Safety Department.
-The Department will expeditiously respond to the reported condition and make necessary notifications to the local police precinct when appropriate.
-Criminal activities, as well as other emergencies, can be reported by:
+The department will expeditiously respond to the reported condition and make necessary notifications to the local police precinct when appropriate.
+Criminal activities, as well as other emergencies, can be reported in accordance with the following:

-- 1. Calling the Public Safety Department's emergency telephone line by dialing 75912 from any campus telephone or 718-997-5912 or 718-997-5911. - 2.
-Using one of the Emergency Assistance call boxes located throughout the campus. - 3.
+- 1. Calling the Public Safety Department's emergency telephone line by dialing 75912 from any campus telephone or 718-997-5912 or 718-997-5911 from a cell phone. - 2.
+Using one of the emergency assistance (blue light) call boxes located throughout the campus. - 3.
 Reporting the information to any member of the Public Safety Department or in person at the Public Safety Office located at the Main Gate Entrance/Exit on Kissena Blvd. - 4.
 Our counselors are strongly encouraged, when they deem it appropriate, to inform the persons they are counseling of all procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics. - 5.
-Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
-Names and numbers of Campus Security Authorities are located in the next section of this report.
-The College recognizes the importance of confidentiality to victims and witnesses of crimes.
-For the purposes of providing crime statistics pursuant to the Clery Act in the College's annual crime report, victim and witness information will not be included.
+Victims or witnesses may report crimes to persons designated as campus security authorities, who will then forward only the report of the crime without divulging the name of victim or witness to the Public Safety Department for inclusion in the annual crime report.
+Names and numbers of campus security authorities are located in the previous section of this report.
+The college recognizes the importance of confidentiality to victims and witnesses of crimes.
+For the purposes of providing crime statistics pursuant to the Clery Act in the college's annual crime report, victim and witness information will not be included.
 However, complete confidentiality cannot be guaranteed in all other contexts.
-The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
+The college reserves the right to notify the police when it believes that such reporting is necessary for the protection of the college community.
 In many cases, however, that notification will be done without divulging the victim's identity and will be done only for providing a campus-wide safety alert. - 6.
-The College has established a confidential TIP LINE as an alternate means by which individuals can relay valuable information in an anonymous manner.
-The College's goal is to provide a service to receive information from those individuals who are reluctant to become involved in reporting criminal activity and who realize that an injustice has occurred.
-The Anonymous Tip Line Number is 718-997-5912 or 718-997-5911. - 7.
-A Behavioral Intervention Team (BIT), has been created to identify, investigate, assess, refer, monitor and take action in response to behaviors exhibited by a member of the college community that may pose a threat.
-The purpose of BIT is to provide for the safety, health, and well-being of all its students, faculty, and staff.
-You can obtain more information on BIT and make an BIT referral by going to the following web page: https://www.qc.cuny.edu/about/administration/affairs/Documents/BIT%20handout.pdf - 8.
-In the event you observe or are involved in an extreme or life-threatening situation call 911, the New York City emergency phone number.
-A call should also be made to the college Public Safety Department at 718-997-5912 or 718-997-5911 to expedite and direct responding emergency personnel to your location.
+The college has established a confidential TIP LINE as an alternate means by which individuals can relay valuable information in an anonymous manner.
+The college's goal is to provide a service to receive information from those individuals who are reluctant to become involved in reporting criminal activity and who realize that an injustice has occurred.
+The anonymous Tip Line number is 718-997-5912 or 718-997-5911. - 7.
+A Behavioral Intervention Team (BIT) has been created to identify, assess, refer, monitor, and take action in response to behaviors exhibited by a member of the college community that may pose a threat.
+The purpose of BIT is to provide for the safety, health, and well-being of all the college's students, faculty, and staff.
+You can obtain more information on BIT and make a BIT referral by going to the following web page: Behavioral Intervention Team (BIT) - 8.
+In the event you observe or are involved in an extreme or life-threatening situation, call 911, the New York City emergency telephone number.
+If possible, a call should also be made to the college's Public Safety Department at 718-997-5912 or 718-997-5911 to expedite and direct responding emergency personnel to your location.

-Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harassment, Stalking and Dating/Intimate Partner and Domestic Violence
+Reporting and Prevention of Sexual Misconduct including Sexual Assault, Sexual Harassment, Stalking, Dating Violence and Domestic Violence